MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- --------------------------------------------------------------------- -->
 #### Data and consent used by Copilot in Microsoft Edge

-Microsoft Edge determines what data to send to Copilot based on the user's **query** and their consent to share data with Microsoft.
-For questions that don't need **browsing context**, such as "Help me plan a trip to Cannon Beach", Microsoft Edge shares the URL, page title, user's query, and previous conversation history to help Copilot answer their query effectively.
+Microsoft Edge determines what data to send to Copilot based on your **query** and your consent to share data with Microsoft.
+For questions that don't need **browsing context**, such as "Help me plan a trip to Cannon Beach", Microsoft Edge shares the URL, the page title, your query, and previous conversation history to help Copilot answer your query effectively.

-For questions that need **browsing context**, such as when the user asks Copilot to summarize a large page of text, Microsoft Edge requests permission from the user to access page information:
+For questions that need **browsing context**, such as when you ask Copilot to summarize a large page of text, Microsoft Edge asks for your permission to access page information:

 ![Copilot asking for consent to access the page content in Microsoft Edge](./index-images/consent-for-contextual-browsing.png) <!-- Update Bing chat screenshot-->

-When the user grants permission to share page information, Microsoft Edge sends the full **browsing context** in addition to the user's **query** and previous **conversation history** to Copilot, to help generate a meaningful **response**.
+When you grant permission to share page information, Microsoft Edge sends the full **browsing context** in addition to your **query** and previous **conversation history** to Copilot, to help generate a meaningful **response**.

-The user can modify this permission anytime by going to Microsoft Edge > **Settings** > **Sidebar** > **App and notification settings** > **App specific settings** > **Copilot** and then turning on or off the **Allow access to any webpage or PDF** toggle.
+To modify this permission, go to Microsoft Edge > **Settings** > **Sidebar** > **App and notification settings** > **App specific settings** > **Copilot**, and then turn on or off the **Allow access to any webpage or PDF** toggle.

 <!-- ---------------------------------------------------------------------- -->